jembi/cameroon-bahmni-config/windows/README.md

 The windows service is configured to automatically start (__*after 1min*__) whenever the windows server is booted up.
 The default interval for checking the status of the VM is 10mins. __Note__: The service __does not__ require a user to logon in order for the VM to start.

 ### MSI Configuration Steps
+__Note__: Once you have installed the service, you must download and use __*Putty*__ to SSH into the VM going forward.

 Assuming that VirtualBox is already installed on a 64bit Windows Professional machine together with the Bahmni Vagrant CentOS instance, please follow these steps to install and configure the Bahmni Windows Service:

+1. Open the vagrant root directory and permanently delete the temporary vagrant-start.bat script as it will no longer be used and may cause conflict.
+1. Open a CMD terminal in Windows and navigate to the vagrant root directory and then execute command __*vagrant halt*__
 1. Download and install the [Bahmni Service MSI](https://github.com/jembi/cameroon-openmrs-module-bahmniapps/releases/download/v1.5.0/Bahmni.Service.msi) on your windows server.
       *  During installation you will be prompted to confirm the following:
          1. The Vagrant root directory on the windows server (This is the directory where the Vagrantfile file is stored). __IT IS ESSENTIAL THAT YOU ENSURE THAT THE DIRECTORY IS CORRECT!__